-Dupaco Community Credit Union continues to fulfill its not-for-profit mission to enrich the lives of our nearly 100,000 members.
+Dupaco Community Credit Union continues to fulfill its not-for-profit mission to enrich the lives of our more than 100,000 members.
 This ideal is as true today as it was in 1948, when 10 Dubuque Packing Company employees founded the credit union on the philosophy of cooperation and mutual self-help.
 At a credit union like Dupaco, people are worth more than money.

 Why do banks attack credit unions?